Many thanks to my best friend, Father to our beloved children and love of my life hubby for his reflections on our family’s immigration to Mexico…

 I retired from firefighting at 50, Katie from teaching at 44 and with our 8-year-old twins and 5-year-old chocolate lab, we immigrated to Mexico in 2012.

-Our children speak, think and navigate life in two languages and through the lens of two cultures.
+Our children speak, think and navigate life in two languages and through the lens of two–if not multiple– cultures.

-They know that their lives are not just their parent’s dreams and creations, but also their own evolving adventure and story–that living a life with intent and purpose is a choice.
+Moving to Mexico with our children was a decision that we have not once regretted.
+They know that their lives are not just their parent’s dreams and creations, but also their own evolving adventure and story–that living a life with intent and purpose is both a choice and an opportunity.

 For more on Moving to Mexico with Children: